mozilla-services/merino-py/docs/intro.md

 # Merino

-Merino is a service that provides address bar suggestions to Firefox.
+Merino is a service that provides address bar suggestions and curated recommendations to Firefox.
 Some of this content comes from third party providers.
 In this case, Merino serves as a privacy preserving buffer.
 User input in the address bar is handled by Merino and any clicked impression will be delegated to a Mozilla-controlled service which will then send an interaction ping if defined in the request and not to a provider directly.
-See API documentation for more details.
+See [API documentation](https://merinopy.services.mozilla.com) for more details.

 ## Table of Contents
 [api.md - API Documentation][1] describes endpoints, query parameters, request and response headers, response objects and details on the suggestion objects.